BMIRDS/deepslide/README.md

 Note that `all_wsi` must contain subfolders of images labeled by class.
 For instance, if your two classes are `a` and `n`, you must have `a/*.jpg` with the images in class `a` and `n/*.jpg` with images in class `n`.

+If you already have a patch-based preprocessed dataset, you may skip to Stage 3 for model training.
+Please make sure that at least:

+1. `all_wsi` has a folder for each class as a placeholder (they can be empty).

+2. Both `train_folder/train` and `train_folder/val` folders contain a folder for each slide that belongs to its partition.
+The slide folder should contain at least one patch extracted from the slide.

+3. Review `code/config.py` and make appropriate/necessary changes for your dataset.

 ### Example
 ```
 python code/1_split.py --val_wsi_per_class 10 --test_wsi_per_class 20